You are at - Jotaro's Blog / AhPek Biker / Indonesia / Bali-Sumba 2023 / Day 4 | Go to D1/D2/D3/D5/D6/D7/D8-9

 Food was pretty good, we had Mie Goreng Seafood and Spaghetti carbonara.

-At the cafe, saw this poster of a sunset scene at a mossy rock beach.
-According to on of the staff it's of a nearby beach, but he did not name which one.
-Perhaps it's Watu Parunu Beach, could some kind soul can enlighten us?
+At the cafe, we saw this poster of a sunset scene at a mossy rock beach.
+According to one of the staff it's of a nearby beach, but he did not name which one.
+Perhaps it's Watu Parunu Beach, could some kind soul enlighten us?

-Love the cafe, and left one of my "AhPek Biker was here!" sticker.
+Love the cafe, and left one of my "AhPek Biker was here!" stickers.
 Pop me a message if you see any of these!

 "Selamat Malam!